Name your brand

 • Brand positioning statement to define how your name positions you for intentional success

-• Creative name exploration, led by a naming expert grounding the process in creative and strategic rationale
+• Creative name exploration, grounded in creative process and strategic rationale

-• Due diligence review* to make sure you’re considering name candidates you can likely own
+• Due diligence review* to make sure you’re considering name candidates that are viable options

 This might be a good fit for you if: